 The University of Texas Southwestern Medical Center at Dallas designates this educational activity for a maximum of one AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Because these courses are meant to educate physicians with what is currently in use and what may be available in the future, there may be off-label uses discussed in these presentations.
-Speakers have been requested to inform the audience when off-label uses are discussed.
+These courses are meant to educate physicians about what is currently in use and what may be available in the future.
+There may be off-label uses discussed in these presentations.
+Speakers are asked to inform the audience when off-label uses are discussed.

-It is UT Southwestern's policy that participants in CME activities should be made aware of any affiliation or financial interest that may affect the speaker's presentation.
-Each speaker has been requested to complete a conflict of interest statement.
-The names of faculty members declaring potential conflict of interest will be shown in the program handout.
+UT Southwestern's policy is that participants in CME activities be made aware of any affiliation or financial interest that may affect the speaker’s presentation.
+Each speaker is asked to complete a conflict of interest statement.
+The names of faculty members declaring a potential conflict of interest will be shown in the program handout.